meltyourface/blank/posts/Gods-of-Time/Seasonal-Deity-Rituals-Guides-for-Connecting-with-Nature-Spirits/index.md

 4. Close the eyes and imagine the balance of life and the bounty of the harvest.
 5. Chant the name "Autumnus" thrice, opening the eyes to the deity's arrival.

-Alignment of Celestial Bodies: During the Autumn Equinox, day and night achieve equilibrium, signifying balance within nature.
+**Alignment of Celestial Bodies**: During the Autumn Equinox, day and night achieve equilibrium, signifying balance within nature.
 This celestial occurrence bolsters Autumnus's influence, heightening the blessings of harmony and spiritual growth.

 Ceremony 4: The Summoning of Hiemalis, Deity of Winter

-Symbols: The crystalline snowflake, a wolf or polar bear emblem, and a silver chalice containing ice.
+**Symbols**: The crystalline snowflake, a wolf or polar bear emblem, and a silver chalice containing ice.

-Offerings: Icy water, a fresh sprig of evergreen, and a wreath of holly and mistletoe.
+**Offerings**: Icy water, a fresh sprig of evergreen, and a wreath of holly and mistletoe.

 Incantations:
 "In the season of cold and reflection,